andrei-balescu/learning-courses/youtube.com/Master Design Patterns & SOLID Principles in C# - Full OOP Course for Beginners/DesignPatterns/readme.md

 - satisfies the Single Responsability principle by delegating state logic
 - satisfies the Open / Closed principle as new states can be added without modifying existing ones
 - (con) can be overkill for simple state logic or if the logic rarely changes
+- (con) _WARNING_: risk of exposing aspects of the internal logic of the context class publicly: use dependency inversion

 ## Strategy Pattern
 The strategy pattern is used to pass different apgorythms or behaviors to an object.